 A New Home and Furnishings

-“When we get into our new house, things will become quite a bit easier…The small room in which we live now, and the cooking stove under the outside sky makes things difficult.
-The beautiful new range with 7 doors and 7 holes and a very excellent bake oven which produces beautiful bread is already in the annex in the new house and I do my baking there…”
+“When we get into our new house, things will become quite a bit easier…The small room in which we live now with the cooking stove under the outside sky, makes things difficult.
+The beautiful new range with 7 doors and 7 holes and a very excellent bake oven which produces beautiful bread is already in the annex in the new house, and I do my baking there…”